chrisbroski/supportyourlocal/README.md

 All https

-Add release with promotion start date
+Add facebook event link to gig

 ### Sub-Array Data